ericlagergren/compressedhandler/README.md

 compressedhandler is Go middleware that will compress an HTTP response before it's sent back to the client.
-It first checks which compression algorithms the client supports, and will compress the content in the with the first applicable algorithm in this order: Gzip, Deflate, Compress.
+It first checks which compression algorithms the client supports, and will compress the content in the with the first applicable algorithm in this order: Gzip, Deflate, <future algorithms>.

 If the client doesn't support any applicable algorithm, it'll simply send uncompressed content.